heroku/mcp-remote-auth-proxy/README.md

 Run the MCP server itself at `http://localhost:3000`.

-When you visit MCP Inspector at `http://localhost:6274` and click **Connect**, you should be redirected to the Identity OAuth flow, as configured by the `IDENTITY_*` env variables.
+When you visit MCP Inspector at `http://localhost:6274` and click **Connect**, you should be redirected to the identity OAuth flow, as configured by the `IDENTITY_*` env variables.

 ## Patching Third-party Packages